blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - a.
 Hadeeth that reaches Sahabee not Rasoolullah
 - b.
 Actions/sayings of Sahabah
 - c.
 In matters where there is no possibility of Ijtihaad, then they are acceptable as they cannot say themselves except heard from the Prophet
 - i.
-Eg.: Abdullaah ibn Masood narrated “Whoever meets fortuneteller and believes what he says then disobey Allaah and his Prophet”
+Eg.: Abdullaah ibn Masood narrated "Whoever meets fortuneteller and believes what he says then disobey Allaah and his Prophet"
 - d.
 Ibn Umar, Ibn aas narrated Bani Israeliat and we do not take from them
 - J. Rulings of Hadeeth al Maqtu
 - a.
 Hadeeth that reaches Tabi’ee and not Rasoolullah